Geropsychiatric Behavioral Health Programs

 Senior Bridges at Northern Nevada Medical Center offers inpatient and outpatient programs for adults, age 50 and older.

-Senior Bridges is the only behavioral health inpatient program in the region that is located within a full-service hospital.
+Senior Bridges is the only behavioral health inpatient program in the region that is located within an acute care hospital.
 Commonly treated disorders include:

 - Schizoaffective disorder